Cheesy Potato Soup

 Total Time 1 hour

-This easy Cheesy Potato Soup is a comfort food favorite with tender potatoes in a cheesy creamy broth full of rich flavor!
+This easy Cheesy Potato Soup is a comfort food favorite full of rich flavor!
+Perfect for cold nights or serving at a potluck.
 Try it tonight!

 If you’re looking for the coziest potato soup ever, look no further.
-It’s creamy, cheesy, and the perfect Dinner Recipe in the fall and winter.
-For more cheesy, comforting Soup Recipes try my Broccoli Cheese Soup and Cheeseburger Soup.
+It’s creamy, cheesy, and the perfect dinner recipe in the fall and winter.
+For more comforting Soup Recipes, try my Broccoli Cheese Soup and Baked Potato Soup out too!

 Sabrina’s Cheesy Potato Soup Recipe